-This is an in-depth review of the Fujifilm X100S mirrorless camera, which was released on January 7, 2013 together with the X20 compact camera.
+This is an in-depth review of the Fujifilm X100S mirrorless camera, which was released by Fuji on January 7, 2013 together with the X20 compact camera.
 After the success of the original X100, Fuji upgraded the sensor and the hybrid viewfinder, added some new features, addressed a few important firmware issues and added the “S” to the label of the camera.
-The long-awaited Fuji X100S debuted with a lot of fanfare, thanks to its big supporters like Zack Arias and David Hobby that provided plenty of coverage of the camera.
+The long-awaited Fuji X100S debuted with a lot of fanfare, thanks to its big supporters like Zack Arias and David Hobby who provided plenty of coverage of the camera.
 Being tied up with reviewing newly released Nikon lenses and cameras, I did not have a chance to test the X100S out until the summer of 2013.
 Another reason was poor availability – the X100S was in such a high demand, that it was nowhere to be found for a long time.
 And it is still hard to find even today in the US market, with very few retailers like B&H Photo occasionally having limited stock.

 Today, Pentax-Ricoh announced a new high-end compact camera.
 Not someone you’d call a conventional camera manufacturer (neither Ricoh nor Pentax, for that matter), the new camera seems extremely tempting, especially considering its price.
 Ricoh GR features a 16.2 megapixel APS-C CMOS sensor and a fixed 18.3mm f/2.8 lens (equivalent to 28mm on a full-frame camera), and will set you back around $800.
 At least on paper, it seems to be targeting potential Fujifilm X100s buyers, only with a couple of features missing and at a considerably lower price.
 Another (even more) direct competitor is the Nikon Coolpix A, which is also much more expensive.